-The Digital Media & Electronic Arts program offers students making experiences in digital image creation for print and screen; animation; audio; video; and interactive media for web, CD/ DVD.
-Students are able to work in a variety of digital formats, and are encouraged to explore hybrid (digital/traditional) concepts.
+The Digital Intermedia Studio area offers students a wide variety of making experiences for print and screen including: image creation; time-based and interactive media; Internet and print publishing including artist's books; and exploration in new digital/electronic art forms.
+Students are able to work in a variety of digital formats, and are encouraged to explore hybrid (digital/traditional) concepts..

 Students have 24-hour access to the Macintosh based Digital Media lab.
+Equipment includes Cintiq monitors, Epson Fine Art printers, and Epson art-quality flatbed scanners.
 Digital cameras and camcorders are available for student use.

 ARTS 250 Introduction to Digital Media

 Foundation computer course for studio artists.
 Basic instruction using the computer for painting, drawing, image processing, photographic composites, words as art, animation, research and presentation.
 Emphasis is on conceptual and creative processes.
 Art and design principles, aesthetic decision-making, and visual effectiveness are addressed.
 Basic drawing skills strongly recommended.